MenachemP2000/Advanced-System-Programing-Project/README.md

    npm run build
     ```

-5. Navigate to the directory where the server files are located (server).
+5. Navigate to the directory where the server files are located : /server.
 6. navigate to the data directory: server/data.
 7. run the script as instructed in the README.md file in the data directory.
-8. run the following command to install the required packages:
+8. return to server directory and run the following command to install the required packages:
     ```
    npm install
     ```